thallesSampaio/ThallesSampaio/README.md

 - 👋 Hi, I’m @ThallesSampaio
-- 👀 I’m interested in HTML, CSS JAVASCRIPT
+- 👀 I’m interested in Javascript
-- 🌱 I’m currently learning HTML CSS JAVASCRIPT
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/thalles-sampaio-4095b823b/

 <!---
 ThallesSampaio/ThallesSampaio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.